metandrini/fasilkom-chant/README.md

     git rebase -i origin/master
     ```

-    You can pick, fix up, squash, or reorder the commits, or anything in any way you like.
-If necessary, rewrite the commit message to a more meaningful one.
+    Squash all your commits into one commit only and rewrite the commit message into a meaningful one, preferably mentioning what feature/bugfix your changes introduce.

 1. Force-push your feature branch to origin: